1995 Chicago mayoral election

 The Chicago mayoral election of 1995 resulted in the re-election of Democratic Party nominee incumbent Richard M. Daley over independent candidate Roland Burris, with 359,466 votes to Burris's 217,024.
 Daley won 60.1% of the total vote, winning by a landslide 24-point margin.
-The Republican candidate, Raymond Wardingley, fared poorly, with only 2.8% of the vote.
-The fourth nominee, Lawrence Redmond of the Harold Washington Party, won 0.9% of the votes.
+The Republican candidate, Raymond Wardingley, fared poorly with only 2.8% of the vote.
+A fourth-place candidate, Harold Washington Party nominee Lawrence Redmond, won 0.9% of the votes.

 This was the last election for Mayor of Chicago where candidates ran under party labels, as a state law was enacted later in 1995 making all municipal offices in the state non-partisan.

-Nominations
+The Democratic Party, Republican Party, and the Harold Washington Party all held primary elections for their nominations.
+However, only the Democratic Party's primary saw a sizeable number of voters participate.
+Daley easily defeated Metropolitan Water Reclamation District of Greater Chicago Commissioner Joseph E. Gardiner by a margin of more that 30 points.
+Wardingley, a perennial candidate and clown, very narrowly won the Republican nomination among a weak field of contenders.
+Redmond was unopposed for the Harold Washington Party primary.